-The other option, equal to a 90” wall TV experience, is to provide some form of personal tablet experience.
-Tablet options are typically either hospital-owned consumer-grade tablets or personal UL-Listed healthcare-grade arm-mounted TV-tablet touchscreen displays.
-Tablets can provide infotainment, telehealth capabilities, translation services, and social connectivity through social media, email and more.
-While some consumer-grade and healthcare-grade tablets can offer these benefits, let’s see how they match up on some critical requirements for performance in healthcare environments.
+Designing a room with the patient in mind is crucial to strengthening the patient experience.
+Tablets can provide infotainment, telehealth capabilities, translation services, connecting through social media, email and more.
+Some consumer-grade and healthcare-grade tablets can offer these benefits as well.
+Let’s see how they match up on some critical requirements for performance in healthcare environments.

 Healthcare-grade TV-tablets are designed for patient rooms with antimicrobial plastic coatings and an easy-to-clean glass front.
 This helps limit hospital-acquired infections for patients who engage with the bedside devices.
 It can also contribute toward a positive impact on facility reimbursements from Medicare.

 Consumer-grade tablets are not designed with infection control in mind, as they are often only used by a single person.
 They can be damaged during disinfection and consumer warranties may not apply for commercial use.
 Adding sturdy, cleanable cases could make the consumer devices heavier for the patients, which could lead to fatigue or annoyance.